 If youâve ever been snorkeling in Maui and spotted what looks like a squishy loaf of bread glued to the reef, congratulations.
 You may have just met a sea cucumber.
 In HawaiÊ»i, youâll often hear them called loli.

-Theyâre not flashy like a parrotfish, and they donât pose for photos like turtles.
+Theyâre not as flashy as a parrotfish, and they donât pose for photos like turtles.
 But sea cucumbers are quietly doing important reef work every day.
 Think of them as the oceanâs tidy little cleanup crew, just with way more squish.

 What Is A Sea Cucumber